 Couples and honeymooners will feel snug and comfortable in the small cottages: Mill Leat, Mill Stream and Mill Spring.
 Families can spread out in Papermaker’s or Turbine Cottages, while Mill Lodge, Edgecombe Barn and Tuckenhay Mill House will sleep larger parties in comfort.
 Of course, combinations of cottages can accommodate bigger gatherings of family or friends.

-This charming cottage has a spacious open-plan living/dining room with lovely, large arch-shape feature windows and French doors opening out onto two pretty, south-facing patio gardens.
+This charming cottage has a spacious open-plan living/dining room with wood-burning stove, lovely, large arch-shape feature windows and French doors opening out onto two pretty, south-facing patio gardens.
 Leading from the living room is a games room and snug with small snooker table and TV.
 Fully fitted kitchen with small breakfast area.
 First floor: Two comfortable bedrooms – one double with 5ft bed and one twin – each with en-suite dressing area and bathroom with toilet.

-- Electricity, NSH, hot water, panel/convector heaters and use of swimming pools £114 per week or £62 for short breaks (£104 per week or £52 for short breaks until 2016)
+- Electricity, NSH, hot water, panel/convector heaters and use of swimming pools £114 per week or £62 for short breaks

 - High chair